 There are some circumstances where the shared accommodation rate does not apply even if you are under 35.
 These include:

 - you are under the age of 25 and have been in care since the age of 16

 - you are severely disabled (qualifying for a severe disability premium)

 - you need overnight care

-- you are 25 or over and have lived in a homeless hostel for 3 months and received resettlement or rehabilitation support during that time
+- you are aged between 16-34 and have lived in a homeless hostel for 3 months and received resettlement or rehabilitation support during that time

 - you are 25 or over, an ex-offender and your housing has been arranged under a multi-agency (MAPPA) agreement

 - you share with another adult who is a member of your family (known as a non-dependant).